ONSdigital/pattern-library/.styleguide/readme.md

 ### A library of visual and interaction patterns for ONS digital interfaces

-These patterns and UI components were created during the UX design, graphic design and front-end development work for the ONS Alpha site.
+These patterns and user interface components were created during the UX design, graphic design and front-end development work for the ONS Alpha site.

 They have been developed with scalability and reuse in mind.

 This site is designed to be both a front-end framework and a toolkit that can be used to develop responsive, mobile-first web interfaces for ONS.
 It contains supporting notes for designers and front-end developers.